Project planning with Gantt is a classic and an indispensable part of project management.

 Up to this point, we have assumed that work packages each have a fixed start and end date.
 You can also define dependencies between work packages.

-In the literature this work package is often called "predecessor".
-Because this name is misleading, for example, if both work packages have the same beginning, Octaved Flow usually speaks of "dependencies".
+In the literature, this work package is often called "predecessor".
+Because this designation is misleading, for example, when both work packages have the same beginning, Octaved Flow usually speaks of "dependencies".
 Who depends on whom is always clear from the context and is visualized in the Gantt chart by arrows.

 Octaved Flow offers three variants for dependency: